Check out these three quick questions about your last year:

 It doesn’t need to be a matter of luck.
 It’s about setting and aiming for a specific and straightforward set of work standards that are unique to you.
 Use them to filter opportunities and changes in your professional life.
 Don’t stop short of achieving them.
 If you haven’t created a simple set of standards, then 2019 is your time to do that, and keep at it until they are clear and they become your reality.
 If you don’t do this, then being in the best situation for you to be at your best and achieve meaningful results will indeed have to come from sheer luck.

-Next, begin 2019 with the end in mind and set “retroactive” goals
+Next, begin this year with the end in mind and set “retroactive” goals

 Fast forward your mental calendar to this time next year and imagine you’ve had your best year ever in 2019.
 You’ve achieved everything you wanted to do.
 Congrats!
 Now picture that energized, satisfied future version of you who had that great 2019.